-My work pursues using math to understand randomness in biological systems at the cellular and molecular scale, often through collaboration with experimental scientists.
+My work pursues using mathematics to understand spatial organization of biological systems at the cellular and molecular scale, often through collaboration with experimental scientists.

 October, 2021.
-I'm actively building a research group and have opportunities for postdocs (ad here), graduate students (in math or systems biology), and undergraduate students.
-Please reach out if interested.
+I'm actively building a research group and have opportunities for grad (in math or computational biology) and undergrad students.
+Please reach out if interested!

 September, 2021.
 I'm co-organizing UCI's Applied & Computational Math Seminar.
 Let me know if you'd like to share your work in it.